Ancient Roman and Byzantine domes: Sixth century

-The city of Ravenna, Italy, had served as the capital of the Western Roman Empire after Milan from 402 and the capital of the subsequent kingdoms of Odoacer and of Theodoric until Justinian's reconquest in 540.
 An octagonal building in Ravenna, begun under Theodoric in 525, was completed under the Byzantines in 547 as the Basilica of San Vitale and contains a terracotta dome.
 It may belong to a school of architecture from 4th and 5th century Milan.
 The building is similar to the Byzantine Church of Saints Sergius and Bacchus and the later Chrysotriklinos, or throne hall and palace church of Constantinople, and it would be used as the model for Charlemagne's palace chapel at Aix-la-Chapelle.
-Hollow amphorae were fitted inside one another to provide a lightweight structure for the dome and avoid additional buttressing.
-It is 18 m in diameter.
-The amphorae were arranged in a continuous spiral, which required minimal centering and formwork but was not strong enough for large spans.
-The dome was covered with a timber roof, which would be the favored practice for later medieval architects in Italy although it was unusual at the time.